github/docs/content/admin/installing-your-enterprise-server/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance.md

 Then, review the staging instance's configuration in the {% data variables.enterprise.management_console %}.
 For more information, see "[AUTOTITLE](/admin/configuration/administering-your-instance-from-the-management-console)."

-{% warning %}
+> [!WARNING]

-**Warning**: If you configured {% data variables.product.prodname_actions %} or {% data variables.product.prodname_registry %} for the staging instance, to avoid overwriting production data, ensure that the external storage configuration in the {% data variables.enterprise.management_console %} does not match your production instance.
+> If you configured {% data variables.product.prodname_actions %} or {% data variables.product.prodname_registry %} for the staging instance, to avoid overwriting production data, ensure that the external storage configuration in the {% data variables.enterprise.management_console %} does not match your production instance.

-{% endwarning %}

 ### 7. Apply the instance's configuration